 - Rinse your tea leaves with water that has just started simmering, and discard the rinse water.
 This 'wakes up' the leaves and removes small particles that can make it astringent.
 You can also use cold tap water for ease.

 - Pour 8 oz (one mug) of ~120-180F (50-82C) water over the leaves.
 Use cooler water for Japanese green teas and hotter for Chinese greens.
 Again, don't use boiling water!
 Boiling water will burn the delicate leaves and reduce their antioxidant and nutrient properties.

 - Steep for 1-3 minutes.
 Because green tea is a "true" tea (from the Camellia sinensis plant), brewing for too long will result in a bitter drink.
-If you want a stronger flavor, use more leaves and steep for the same or slightly less time.
+If you want a stronger flavor, use more leaves and steep for the same or slightly less time as with the Gong Fu Cha method below.